-This green tea lemonade is a fun Asian twist on the classic cloudy lemonade.
+This green tea lemonade is a fun Japanese twist on the classic cloudy lemonade.
 You may have seen it or tried it at Starbucks, but now you can give it a go at home using three simple (and healthy) ingredients!

 All you need is round green tea powder (AKA matcha), lemons, and a zero-sugar sweetener like erythritol.
 And if you want extra lemony flavour, add a few drops of lemon essence as we did!

 Put it all together, and you'll get a truly recharging drink with a vibrant green hue.
 It will quench your thirst and boost your energy all in one swoop!

 And it's not just delicious, but good for you too.

 Once you've cut out those nasty added sugars, this iced green tea lemonade is pure health.
 Lemon juice loads it with vitamin C, while matcha boosts it with tons of beneficial antioxidants.
 Awesome!